telliott99/Swift-frameworks/files/getting_randy.md

 }

 ```
-We do a quick test from the command line:
+A quick test from the command line:

 ```bash
 > clang -g -Wall -c funcs.c